sausheong/polyglot/README.md

 Polyglot has a very simple and basic architecture.
 It consists of 3 main components:

 1. **Acceptor** - the acceptor is a HTTP interface that takes in a HTTP request and provides a HTTP response.
 The acceptor takes in a HTTP request converts it into a generic message and drops it into the message queue.
 Then depending on what is asked, it will return the appropriate HTTP response.
-The implementation of the acceptor is in Go.
+The default implementation of the acceptor is in Go.
+To extend an existing web application, you can implement the acceptor as a controller in that web application.
 2. **Messsage queue** - a queue that receives the messages that represent the HTTP request. the acceptor accepts HTTP requests and converts the requests into messages that goes into the message queue.
 The messages then gets picked up by the next component, the responder.
 The implementation of the message queue is a RabbitMQ server.
 3. **Responder** - the responder is a standalone process written in any language that picks up messages from the message queue and responds to it accordingly.
 In most web frameworks this is usually called the controller.
 However unlike most web framework controllers, the responders are actual independent processes that can potentially sit in any connected remote server.
 Responders contain the "business logic" of your code.